 Ireland — it is a country of dreams, a country of legend, myth, music, history, story.
 It is country that tops many a traveler’s dream list of places to visit.
 It is place which people often plan to revisit once they have been there.
 It is also an island of two twenty first century countries, each with its own challenges, and each negotiating challenges which they share.

 We’ve explored many aspects of Ireland across the years, here at Perceptive Travel.
-I spend a good part of each year there, and other of our writers visit, as well.
-As Saint Patrick’s day approaches this year, join us on the journey…
+Join us on the journey…

 To several of Ireland’s most visited places